Dental Bridges vs. Dental Implants

 What is a Dental Bridge?

 A dental bridge is used to bridge the gap created by missing teeth.
 In order to place this restoration, our dentist near me in Lincoln, NE, will prepare the teeth on either side of the missing space for crowns.
 A three-unit crown is then cemented into place, joining the two teeth on either side of the missing space together.
 One of the disadvantages of placing a bridge is that it requires the supporting teeth to be prepped for crowns.
 This means that tooth structure must be removed on these teeth to accommodate the crowns.
 These supporting teeth also sustain more chewing forces which can shorten the life of the bridgework.
 Bridges can be made to look very natural, which makes them a good option to restore the aesthetic appearance of the teeth.
 Unfortunately, bridgework does not often last a patient’s lifetime, and sometimes bridges can be difficult for patients to clean, making them more susceptible to cavities around the margins of the crowns.

 What is a dental implant?

 A dental implant is an excellent long-term solution to replace missing teeth that is available today.
 An implant consists of a titanium post (screw) which is placed in the jawbone.
 This acts as the new root of the tooth.
 Once this post is placed, there is usually a healing period of 3-4 months.
 This allows the implant to properly integrate into the bone.
 After the healing phase is complete, our dentist in Lincoln, NE will place a crown over the top of the implant.
 The crown will restore the function and aesthetic appearance your smile.

 Dental Bridges vs. Dental Implants: Choosing Between Them

 If the adjacent teeth around a missing space are already cracked or decayed and require crowns, a bridge is a more practical option for some patients.
-However, a dental implant is almost always the top option and most conservative option for tooth replacement.
+However, a dental implant is almost always the top option and most conservative option for single tooth or total teeth replacement.
 This is because teeth adjacent to the missing space are not affected by the placement of an implant.